schauveau/SDL-ctrl/README.md

 - `src/video/x11/SDL_x11events.c` for x11
 - `src/video/wayland/SDL_waylandevents.c` for wayland
 - `src/events/SDL_keyboard.c` and `src/events/SDL_keyboard_h.c` to add
-   function to send the new event.
+   a function to send the new event.

+Porting the Wayland backend was quite straightforward since control was explicitly tested before sending `SDL_TEXTINPUT`.

+The X11 backend was a bit less obvious because everything is handled by the X11 api.
+The trick here is to clear the `ctrl` status from the X event before obtaining the text with `XLookupString` (or `Xutf8LookupString`).